clj-r2dbc.impl.execute.stream

 stream* - Missionary flow emitting one value per row as a RowCursor or

-built value (when :builder-fn supplied), or one ArrayList per
+built value (when :builder-fn supplied), or one vector per

 Note: RowCursor is a shared mutable object.
 The same instance is mutated for